 If we are virtual, am I still able to access counseling sessions and the other programming offered by SWCC?

-Yes, individual and group counseling, workshops and presentations, and most other SWCC resources will remain available online throughout the Spring 2021 semester.
-Please contact the SWCC at firstname.lastname@example.org if you would like to schedule an appointment or if you have any questions.
+Yes, individual and group counseling, workshops and presentations, and most other SWCC resources will remain available online.
+Please use the appointment scheduling tool or contact the SWCC at email@example.com to schedule an appointment with a counselor, or if you have any questions.
 More information about counseling and other services provided by SWCC is on the Student Wellness & Counseling Center website.

 What sorts of extracurricular activities will be available?